 pianist

 Hailed by the Washington Post as “prodigiously gifted… a display of imagination, taste and pianistic firepower far beyond her years,” American pianist ANNA HAN strives to deliver heartfelt performances through a variety of classical piano repertoire.
 She is a laureate of many international competitions, including the Hilton Head International Piano Competition, Juilliard Bachauer Competition, New York International Piano Competition, Music Academy of the West Concerto Competition, and Salon de Virtuosi Grant.
-She has given over 60 solo and 80 chamber concerts in such venues as the John F. Kennedy Center for the Performing Arts, Alice Tully Hall, St. John’s Smith Square, New World Center, and the Phillips Collection; performed eleven different concerti with orchestras across the United States and England; and premiered multiple compositions, including Michael Brown’s Suite for Piano, which she recorded on the Steinway and Sons label.
-She is currently based in Berlin, where she is pursuing an Artist Diploma at the Barenboim-Said Akademie under the tutelage of Sir András Schiff and Schaghajegh Nostrati.
+Most recently, she received the second prize at the 2023 Naumburg International Piano Competition, and first prize at the 2023 National Federation of Music Clubs Competition.
+She has given over 60 solo and 100 chamber concerts in such venues as the John F. Kennedy Center for the Performing Arts, Alice Tully Hall, St. John’s Smith Square, New World Center, and the Phillips Collection; performed eleven different concerti with orchestras across the United States and England; and premiered multiple compositions, including Michael Brown’s Suite for Piano, which she recorded on the Steinway and Sons label.
+She is currently based in between the US and Germany, where she just finished her Artist Diploma at the Barenboim-Said Akademie in Berlin under the tutelage of Sir András Schiff and Schaghajegh Nostrati.

-Highlights of this season include appearances at the Lucerne Festival in Switzerland, Sommets Musicaux de Gstaad, the Lunenburg Academy of Music Performance, Pierre Boulez Saal, Piano Salon Christophori, National Concert Hall of Taipei, National Kaohsiung Center for the Arts (Weiwuying), Yellow Barn, Newport Classical Chamber Series, Schubert Club, Performing Arts Houston, Jordan Hall in Boston, Virginia Arts Festival, and others.
-She will be returning to solo with the West Valley Symphony for the fourth time, performing Schumann Piano Concerto in A Minor.
-Her chamber music collaborators include Kim Kashkashian, Steven Isserlis, Randall Goosby, Madelyn Kowalski, Mon-Puo Lee, James Sommerville, Leland Ko, and the Verona Quartet.
-With the help of the 2021 Bita Cattelan Philanthropic Engagement Award from the Concours Musical International de Montréal, she is currently filming and producing a documentary about the effect that Covid had on a handful of classical musicians who performed in the Lunenburg Academy of Music Performance in 2020 and now live all around the world.
+Recent highlights include appearances at the Lucerne Festival in Switzerland, the Lunenburg Academy of Music Performance, Pierre Boulez Saal, Piano Salon Christophori, National Concert Hall of Taipei, National Kaohsiung Center for the Arts (Weiwuying), Yellow Barn, Newport Classical Chamber Series, Schubert Club, Performing Arts Houston, Jordan Hall in Boston, Virginia Arts Festival, and others.
+Equally active as a soloist and chamber musician, she has appeared in recital with Kim Kashkashian, Steven Isserlis, Randall Goosby, Itzhak Perlman, Ida Kavafian, John Myerscough, Mon-Puo Lee, Leland Ko, the Verona Quartet, and the late Vincent Lionti.
+Her performance with cellist Madelyn Kowalski at the 2023 Sommets Musicaux de Gstaad received the André Hoffmann prize for the best interpretation of the commissioned work for the festival: Fuego Negro, by composer Diana Syrse.
+She is interested in all angles of story-telling through music; with the help of the 2021 Bita Cattelan Philanthropic Engagement Award from the Concours Musical International de Montréal, she is currently filming and producing a documentary about the effect that Covid had on a handful of classical musicians who performed in the Lunenburg Academy of Music Performance in 2020 and now live all around the world.

 Born in Mesa, Arizona, Anna began her musical journey in a class of four year olds at the East Valley Yamaha Music School.
 Classes in improvisation, ear training, composition, and other general musical skills at Yamaha would continue to supplement her training in early years.
 Anna started taking private piano lessons at age five with Mr. Fei Xu at New Century Conservatory in Chandler, Arizona.
 Over the following 13 years, he trained and inspired her to rapidly and thoughtfully learn demanding repertoire, developing a technique that undergirded her growing career at a young age.
 When she was eleven, she became the national first place winner of the Baldwin Junior Piano division of the 2007 Music Teachers National Association Competition, having barely made the age cutoff.
 In the same year, she made her orchestra debut with the Chandler Symphony Orchestra, playing Liszt’s Piano Concerto No. 1.